At Jimmy Joy, we love experimenting. We’ve been doing it since 2014, so we have quite some experience with it.

 Image: taste testers filling out a questionnaire

-We gave a sensory testing panel our Plenny Shake v3.0 flavours with a variety of natural and artificial flavourings, without saying which was which.
+We performed a sensory testing with our panel group on our Plenny Shake v3.0 flavours without saying which was which.
 It was a blind taste testing!

 And whaddaya know?